-This LCA uses step 2 allocation based on the number of produced units adjusted to the size in $m^2$ .
+This LCA uses step 2 allocation based on the number of produced units adjusted to the size in m^2 .
 The flows that required allocation are use of energy and generation of waste in module A3.

-Data Quality Data Quality Assessment Data Quality Data Quality Assessment Time related coverage Upstream: Very Good as all datasets are currently valid, and the collected quantities are from 2021.
+Data Quality Data Quality Assessment Time related coverage Upstream: Very Good as all datasets are currently valid, and the collected quantities are from 2021.
 Core: Very Good as all datasets are currently valid, and the collected quantities are from 2021.
 Downstream: Good as most datasets are currently valid, sources for waste treatment are more than 3 years old but less than 6.
 Geographical coverage Upstream: Fair, datasets with most impact such as metals, plastics and glass are from SE or the European region which can be consider similar to Swedish conditions.
 Some datasets are originating from a global geography.
 Core: Fair, datasets are from SE or the European region which can be consider similar to Swedish conditions.
 Downstream: Fair, datasets are from SE or the European region which can be consider similar to Swedish conditions.
-Technology coverage Upstream: Good, all datasets are taken from the latest ecoinvent version (3.9.1) or from valid EPDs.
-Datasets have been chosen to closely relate to the actual conditions.